-A merit in a taught master’s degree in a related discipline and a 2:1 degree or equivalent in sociology or another social science.
+Merit (65+) in a taught master's degree (or equivalent) in a related discipline and a 2:1 degree or equivalent in sociology or another social science.

 Months of entry